evandromacedo/evandromacedo.com/posts/2019-12-15-ill-put-the-title-later.md

 ### Using `isPartiallyCurrent`

-We can use the `isPartiallyCurrent` property as described earlier.
+We'll use the `isPartiallyCurrent` property as described earlier.
 Our `RecipesLink` would be something like:

 ```jsx
 // components/Nav/RecipesLink.js